Upgrade/downgrade considerations for PAN-OS 10.1.

-All logs stored on a Dedicated Log Collector or a local Log Collector become inaccessible on downgrade to PAN-OS 10.0.
-Additionally, the Dedicated Log Collector and local Log Collector cannot ingest new logs after downgrade to PAN-OS 10.0.
+All logs stored on a Dedicated Log Collector or a local Log Collector become inaccessible on downgrade to PAN-OS 10.0.7 or earlier PAN-OS release.
+Additionally, the Dedicated Log Collector and local Log Collector cannot ingest new logs after downgrade to PAN-OS 10.0.7 or earlier release.

 Unique Master Key for a Managed Firewall

 Before downgrading to PAN-OS 10.0, you must deploy an identical master key for Panorama and all managed firewalls, Log Collectors, and WildFire appliances.

 If a local administrator changes their password, the new password must be 8 characters or longer in FIPS-CC mode.